Subscribe

 Benefiting from the Dream

 Because the owners prioritised nature over rapid expansion, the 1970s soul of the property remains entirely intact.
-Our stunning chalet, complete with its own private outside pool, felt like a seamless extension of the rainforest.
+Our stunning chalet, complete with its own private outside pool, was designed as a seamless extension of the rainforest.
 We didn’t need alarm clocks.
 Instead, we woke to the exact same sounds those children heard fifty years ago: the calls of vibrant tropical birds and the chatter of wild monkeys swinging through the canopy above us.

 It takes a rare kind of dedication to preserve the magic of a place across generations.
-By holding tightly to their vision of a slower, more intentional life, the owners of Vila Kebaya haven’t just honoured their family’s past.
+By holding tightly to their vision of a slower, more intentional life, the owners of Vila Kebaya have truly honoured their family’s past.
 They have created the perfect haven for the rest of us to find a little peace in the present.

 Want to read more about our island adventures and the incredible infinity pools, spa treatments, and jungle waterfalls of Ilhabela?